 Tea Spirit

-The concept of tea spirit includes eight standards: health, happiness, sweetness, good smell, harmony, lightness, respect, and beauty.
-These standards reflect tea’s holistic influence on life and culture.
+Tea Spirit follows eight standards: health, happiness, sweetness, pleasant aroma, harmony, lightness, respect, and beauty.
+Together, these standards reflect tea’s holistic influence on Chinese life and culture.

 Importance of Human Relations

-Tea culture in China highlights the importance of human relationships, influenced by Confucianism.
-Respect for elders is a key aspect of tea gatherings, and sharing the first cup of tea signifies respect.
+Influenced by Confucianism, Chinese tea culture emphasizes the importance of human relationships.
+Respect for elders plays a central role in tea gatherings, and serving someone the first cup demonstrates respect.

 Teaware

-Tea wares, such as teapots, play a significant role in Chinese tea culture.
-The choice of teapot can reflect an individual’s taste and wealth.
+Teaware, including teapots, plays an important role in Chinese tea development.
+A person’s choice of teapot can reflect individual taste and wealth.

 Tang Dynasty Influence